First Steps

 - Drink Safely: Drink

-.
+Fresh Water(Right Button on a source block or from a container) from anything butOceans.
 Ocean water is salty and will only make your thirst worse. - Health Regeneration is Slow: Avoid taking damage at all costs.
 Natural health regeneration is very limited without proper nutrition and rest.

 - Weight & Size Matter: Items have weight and size.
 Some large/heavy items (like

-, draining hunger and thirst much faster.
+Anvilsor filled, sealedBarrels) won’t fit inChestsor even your inventory without consequence.
+Carrying too many Huge and Very Heavy items will make youExhausted, draining hunger and thirst much faster.
 Store these items ASAP or manage your load carefully. - Waystones: Collect ALL

-you find.
+Waystonesyou find.
 They are invaluable for travel. - Gravity Affects Blocks:

-, and many other blocks are affected by gravity.
+Dirt,Cobblestone,Gravel,Sand, and many other blocks are affected by gravity.
 Don’t build with them unsupported, or your structures (and mines) might collapse! - Coordinates & Climate: Your location matters!
 Far North generally means colder temperatures.
 Far East often means more rain.
 Pay attention to your environment when choosing a base and exploring.

 - The TFC Guidebook: Your TerraFirmaCraft Guidebook (usually in your inventory or accessible via a key, like the quest book) is your best friend.
 Most TFC-specific information, items, and mechanics can be searched through its Entry Index.
 GO LOOK AT IT!